sokinpui/LLM-prompts-gallery/coding-instructions.md

 1. output changes of files in unified diff format. except files that are deleted and created.
 2. Use Markdown code block per file:
 3. code generation should always base on the latest version
+4. You should refer to the code in the latest version when you modify code.

 ## File Modify: